textileio/community/docs/clients/command-line.md

 ## Initialize a peer with an account

-Next, use a private account seed from your wallet to initialize a new peer.
+Next, use an account private seed from your wallet to initialize a new peer.
 First time users should just use the first account’s (Account 0) private seed, which is printed out by the `wallet init` sub-command.
 The private seed begins with “S”.
 The public address begins with “P”.
 Use the `accounts` sub-command to access deeper derived wallet accounts.

-    textile init -s <account_seed>
+    textile init -s <account_private_seed>

 ## Start the daemon